peter-hofinger/sentinel-leaf-classification/README.md

 Sentinel Leaf Classification
 ==============================

-> Disclaimer: This repository is a work in progress and the corresponding paper has not been published yet.
+> **Disclaimer:** This repository is a work in progress and the corresponding paper has not been published yet.
 The code is subject to change.

-Welcome to the repository for the paper "Evergreen Leaf Classification Using Tailored Sentinel-2 Composites."
+Welcome to the repository for the paper "Temporal Generalization In Evergreen Leaf Type Classification Using Tailored Sentinel-2 Composites."
 Our goal is to ensure all results are reproducible.
 If you encounter any problems, please open an issue in this repository.

 # Overview